Why So Many Conditions Trace Back to Inflammation

 Movement, Fluid Exchange, and Healing

-Because inflammation and restriction so often reinforce one another, therapies that address the mechanics of the fascial system may help interrupt that cycle.
-Restoring motion within connective tissues can reduce physiological stress, improve tissue glide, and support more efficient vascular and lymphatic flow.
+Because inflammation and restriction can reinforce one another, therapies that address the mechanics of the fascial system may help interrupt that cycle.
+Restoring motion within connective tissues may reduce physiological stress, improve tissue glide, and support more efficient vascular and lymphatic flow.

 When circulation and drainage improve, tissues may be better able to clear inflammatory byproducts and maintain a healthier environment for repair.
-This does not mean that all disease can be reduced to fascia, but it does suggest that mechanical restriction and impaired fluid exchange are meaningful contributors to many chronic symptoms.
+This does not mean that all disease can be reduced to fascial restriction, but it does suggest that mechanical restriction and impaired fluid exchange may be meaningful contributors to many chronic symptoms.

 Manual Therapy and Inflammation Regulation

-From this perspective, manual therapy may play a useful supportive role in inflammation regulation.
-Gentle, precise treatment aimed at reducing strain and congestion within connective tissues may help:
+From this perspective, manual therapy may play a useful supportive role.
+Gentle, anatomy-guided treatment aimed at reducing strain and congestion within connective tissues has been proposed to decompress restricted tissues, enhance microcirculation and lymphatic drainage, and calm overactive reflex activity within the nervous system.

 A Whole-System Perspective